bratpeki/modern-milkytracker-guide/docs/xm.md

 3. **The pattern content**:<br>
 The actual notes and effects in the pattern.

-At any point in the pattern you can change the SPD and BPM.<br>
+At any point in the pattern you can change the [SPD and BPM](./basics.md#ticks-spd-and-bpm).

 SPD ranges from 1 up to 31, in decimal.<br>
 BPM ranges from 32 up to 255, in decimal.